BIATeam/BIADocs/docs/30-DeveloperGuide/10-Start/30-GitBranchingBestPractices.md

 nav_order: 30
 ---

-# Git Branching best practice
+# Git Branching best practices

 The goal of this page is to harmonize the git branching usage for all projects build with the BIAFramework.